vmware-archive/operator-builder/docs/markers.md

 ex. `+operator-builder:field:name=myName,type=string`

 #### Default (optional)
 This will make configuration optional for your operator's end user. the supplied value will be used for the default value.
 If a field has no default, it will be a required field in the custom resource.
+For example:

-ex. `operator-builder:field:name=myName,type=string,default=test`
+    `operator-builder:field:name=myName,type=string,default=test`

 #### Description (optional)
-An optional description can be provided which will be used in the source code as a Doc String, backticks `` ` `` may be used to capture multiline strings (head comments only)
+An optional description can be provided which will be used in the source code as a Doc String, backticks `` ` `` may be used to capture multiline strings (head comments only).

 By injecting documentation to
 the CRD, the consumer of the custom resource gets the added benefit by being able to run `kubectl explain` against their resource and having documentation right at their fingertips without having to navigate to API documentation in order to see the usage of the API.
+For example:

-ex. `operator-builder:field:name=myName,type=string,default=test,description="Hello World"`
+    `operator-builder:field:name=myName,type=string,default=test,description="Hello World"`

 Note that you can use a single custom resource field name to configure multiple fields in the resource.
 In the example above, the value for the `teamName`